Can You Spay A Dog In Heat? Dangers And Recommendations

 The spay surgery (or ovariohysterectomy: meaning the ovaries, the fallopian tubes and the uterus are all removed) is one of the most difficult surgeries your veterinarian performs.

-It may be considered a routine procedure, but it certainly isn’t easy with a heightened risk of complications during surgery if the dog is cycling.
+Although spay surgery is considered to be a routine procedure, it certainly isn’t an easy procedure.
+There is a heightened risk of complications during surgery if the dog is cycling.

 A dog spay surgery is the equivalent of a female hysterectomy.